chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 ### Backup

--   To create the backup, by running the backup command from a Chef Automate front-end node.
+-   To create the backup, run the backup command from the bastion.
 The backup command is as shown below:

     ```cmd
     chef-automate backup create